On the difference of partial theta functions: Abstract

 \section{Abstract}

-Sums of the form $\sum_{n\ge 0}(-1)^nq^{\frac{(n-1)n}{2}}x^n$ are called partial theta functions.
-In his lost noteboook, Ramanujan recorded many identities for these functions.
-A few years ago Warnaar found an elegant formula for a sum of two partial theta series.
+Sums of the form $\sum_{n\geq 0} (-1)^nq^{(n-1)n/2} x^n $ are called partial theta functions.
+In his lost notebook, Ramanujan recorded many identities for those functions.
+In 2003, Warnaar found an elegant formula for a sum of two partial theta functions.
 Subsequently, Andrews and Warnaar established a similar result for the product of two partial theta functions.
-In this note we discuss the relation between the Andrews--Warnaar identity and the (1986) product formula due to Gasper and Rahman.
-We employ nonterminating extension of Sears--Carlitz transformation for $_3\phi_2$ to discover a beautiful companion identity for the difference of two partial theta series.
+In this note, I discuss the relation between the Andrews-Warnaar identity and the (1986) product formula due to Gasper and Rahman.
+I employ nonterminating extension of Sears-Carlitz transformation for $\, _3\phi_2$ to provide a new elegant proof for a companion identity for the difference of two partial theta series.
+This difference formula first appeared in the work of Schilling-Warnaar (2002).
+Finally, I show that Schilling-Warnnar (2002) and Warnaar (2003) formulas are, in fact, equivalent.